fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

 Error handling (exception handling)
 -----------------------------------------------------

-In this section, we\'re going to learn how Python handles exceptions.
-But first, what is an exception?
-An exception is an error that occurs during program execution.
-Whenever any error occurs, Python generates an exception that will be handled using a `try…except` block.
-Some exceptions can\'t be handled by programs so they result in error messages.
-Now, we are going to see some exception examples.

 In your Terminal, start the `python3` interactive console and we will see some exception examples: